jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

 - [Command Substitution]: Use POSIX
-  `$(command)` instead of archaic backticks `command` for command substitution, as it allows for cleaner nesting and is generally easier to read.
+  `$(command)` instead of archaic backticks \`command\` for command substitution. **Rationale:** it allows for cleaner nesting and is generally easier to read.
 Both are POSIX, but the dollar-parentheses form is preferred.
 See [Bash FAQ/082].

 ``` bash
     # Use